beaumanvienna/marley/README.md

 <br />
 Use "ESC" to exit.
 Same as guide button.<br />
 <br />
-Use "p" to print the current gamepad mapping(s) while in the front-end.<br />
+Use "p" to print the current gamepad mapping(s) while in the front end.<br />
 <br />
-Use "l" to print a list of detected controllers to the command line while in the front-end.<br />
+Use "l" to print a list of detected controllers to the command line while in the front end.<br />
 <br />
 command line options: <br />
 <br />